Teen-Age Strangler

-Summary
+Plot

-It exploits the popular concern with juvenile delinquency as a serial killer is on the loose baffling policemen.
+A serial killer is on the loose, baffling policemen.
 Their main suspects are mostly a gang of street racers with one of them, Jimmy, never having an alibi.
 Even though he's innocent, a can of worms opens as Jimmy's life is thrown into chaos.

-MST3K appearance
+Legacy

 It was featured on a Season 5 episode of Mystery Science Theater 3000 (MST3K).
 Actor John Humphreys, who played the role of "Mikey" appeared at the MST3K first Conventio-Con in September, 1994.

-Video and DVD releases
+Home media

 Teen-Age Strangler was released by Sinister Cinema on VHS in 1990 as part of its "wild youth" roster.

 The film was released by Something Weird Video in 2001 with the movie Teenage Gang Debs as a DVD double feature.

-The MST3K version has been released by Rhino Home Video as part of the Collection, Volume 10 (out-of-print) on both Rhino's and Mst3k's official websites) and Collection, Volume 10.2 box sets.
+The MST3K version has been released by Rhino Home Video as part of the Mystery Science Theater 3000 Collection: Volume 10 (on both Rhino's and MST3K's official websites) and Mystery Science Theater 3000 Collection: Volume 10.2 box sets.